davclark/askdav/posts/resources-on-the-ability-to-learn.md

 .. type: text
 -->

+**Note -- this post is currently a work-in-progress.
+Once it's stabilized, I'll remove this note.**

 Probably the most accessible overview at the level of the brain is "The Brain that Changes Itself" by Norman Doidge.
 It's really inspiring.
 But, I always caution people not to get seduced by the seemingly "scientific" nature of